Content code

 Corps

-As can be seen in the illustration below, the incident rays are dispersed once they have passed through the lens.
-As a result, the lens will have a distinct focus for each colour |(F_b, F_g, F_r)|.
+As een in the illustration below, the incident rays are dispersed once they pass through the lens.
+As a result, the lens has a distinct focal point for each colour |(F_b, F_g, F_r).|

 Corps